jc4p/text-editor/README.md

 Before you start, make sure you have a version of `node` & `npm` installed.

 1) Clone this repo.
-Open up a terminal to the cloned folder path, and use [yarn](https://yarnpkg.com/), an `npm` alternative. `npm install yarn -g` if you don't have it.
-Then, just `yarn` to fetch all dependencies.
+Open up a terminal to the cloned folder path, and use [yarn](https://yarnpkg.com/), an `npm` alternative.
+They have some more secure instructions, or you can just `npm install yarn -g` if you don't want to use `brew` or whatever.
+Then, just run `yarn` without any arguments to fetch all dependencies.

 2) To run the app you have two options: